-Winter is a season made for adventures, especially if you have a tot at home.
-Little ones want to slide on ice, stomp on puddles and play with snow.
-The only thing you need to do is, well, be along for the ride, yes… but also make sure that they stay warm and on their feet as they wobble their way through all that wintry fun.
-Here, we’ve selected are absolute favorite toddler snow boots for boys.
+Winter is a season for adventure, especially if you have a toddler at home.
+Little ones want to slide on ice, stomp on puddles and play in the snow.
+The only thing you need to do is, well, be along for the ride, yes… but also make sure they — and their feet! — stay warm.
+Here, we’ve selected the best toddler snow boots (in our humble opinion).

-Tundra Boots Snow, navy ~ $30 – Economy Pick
+Tundra Boots ~ starting at $51 – Economy Pick

 These all-purpose winter boots for kids are easy to take on and off and come with two sets of warm liners that can be removed to dry.

-For our trip to Sun Valley, ID last year, I bought this Sorel styles for both my boys.
+I bought this boot for both my boys when my fam took a trip to Sun Valley, ID a couple years ago.
 They were super easy to get on their feet; with a quick velcro strap, my kids were ready to go!

 The fur lining kept their feet toasty but not sweaty.
 At the time, my youngest was a new walker and he did great in these.
 The tread was effective even though the boot isn’t a giant clodhopper.
 Upon finishing their snow sesh, the kids’ feet were dry and their boots were not soaked.
 Winning!